CDonnerer/xgboost-distribution/README.rst

           early_stopping_rounds=10
       )

-After fitting, we can predict the parameters of the distribution for new data.
+After fitting, we can predict the parameters of the distribution:
-This will return a namedtuple of numpy arrays for each parameter of the distribution (note that we use scipy naming conventions, see e.g.
-`scipy.stats.norm`_):

 .. code-block:: python